 Licensed Mental Health Practitioners.
-This Tuition Reimbursement Program (TRP) through the School Based Mental Health Grant (SBMHG) will provide an incentive for teachers or employees seeking further graduate level course credits that will allow them to serve as Licensed Mental Health Practitioners (LMHP) for the Scottsbluff Public School District (SBPS) by reimbursing them for their educational costs, not to exceed 50% of the cost they paid, limited to the University of Nebraska-Lincoln's tuition rate for Education Graduate Level courses.Distribution of funds will be given to individuals who are taking graduate courses to meet the academic requirements necessary to obtain mental health licensure in Nebraska.
+This Tuition Reimbursement Program (TRP) through the School Based Mental Health Grant (SBMHG) will provide an incentive for teachers or employees seeking further graduate level course credits that will allow them to serve as Licensed Mental Health Practitioners (LMHP) for the Scottsbluff Public School District (SBPS) by reimbursing them for a portion of their educational costs.
+Distribution of funds will be given to individuals who are taking graduate courses to meet the academic requirements necessary to obtain mental health licensure in Nebraska.
 A teacher or employee may not apply for tuition reimbursement for course work taken or for a Master's Degree received or earned prior to the adoption of this TRP.
 This TRP is currently limited to 2 individuals.